gcallah/hambone/chaps/chap3.md

 Thaddeus chimed, "She said she's been amazed at how you been acting."

-"It's something when after all these years, a boy can still amaze his mama."
+Hampton said, "It's something when after all these years, a boy can still amaze his mama."

 Alastair said, "She wants you to go round her place tonight before she goes off to sleep."